Skip to content

 2. Worker Service

-• Auto-Registration: Workers automatically register in discovery system
+• Auto-Registration: Workers automatically register in registry system

 • Task Polling: Multiple concurrent pollers per worker